tc39/proposal-async-context/README.md

 Hosts are expected to use the infrastructure in this proposal to allow tracking not only asynchronous callstacks, but other ways to schedule jobs on the event loop (such as `setTimeout`) to maximize the value of these use cases.
+We describe the needed integration with web platform APIs in the [web integration document](./WEB-INTEGRATION.md).

 A detailed example of use cases can be found in the [Use cases document](./USE-CASES.md).